j3rrywan9/rust-study/docs/programming_rust.md

 To implement a trait, use the syntax `impl TraitName for Type`:

 #### Default Methods

+Your own traits can include default implementations using the same syntax.

 #### Traits and Other People's Types